cnbeining/Mukioplayer-Py-Mac/README.md

 Update history
 -----
+.10: Use raw_input, now you do not need to input " ' "_ before files.

 .09: Fix the problem that if ~/.cache does not exist, it will return a 404.
 Also fix the version number problem.

 .08: If the video name and the comment filename are the same, just input " '' " in "XML", and it will get the comment by itself.